-An in-frame kitchen is simply a kitchen in which the cabinet doors and drawers are set within a frame.
+An in-frame kitchen is simply a kitchen where the cabinet doors and drawers are set within a frame.
 Think of it as each cabinet door and drawer being surrounded by its own little frame.

-That doesn’t give much away does it, so let’s have a look at some of the benefits of choosing an in-frame kitchen.
+That doesn’t give much away.
+So let’s have a look at some of the benefits of choosing an in-frame kitchen.

 When choosing your kitchen, likely at the forefront of your mind are two questions; does it look good?
 And will it last a long time?
 In-frame kitchens pass these tests with flying colours.

 In-frame kitchen units are made by first adding a solid frame to the kitchen carcass.
 The doors or drawers are then expertly fitted within this solid frame, resulting in an incredibly sturdy kitchen unit.
 This sturdiness is what will see your in-frame kitchen through many, many years of use and abuse.